Category Archives: LEGO

 The Brothers Brick is funded by our readers and the community.
 Articles may include affiliate links, and when you purchase products from those links, TBB may earn a commission that helps support the site.

-In addition to the amazing LEGO models created by builders all over the world, The Brothers Brick brings you the best LEGO news and reviews.
-This is our weekly Brick Report for the third week of October 2024.
+In addition to the amazing LEGO models created by builders worldwide, The Brothers Brick brings you the best LEGO news and reviews.
+This is our weekly Brick Report for the 3rd week of December 2024.

 The Brothers Brick is funded by our readers and the community.
 Articles may include affiliate links, and when you purchase products from those links, TBB may earn a commission that helps support the site.